Saturday 13 October to 30 November 2019

-2. Entrants must be in the first, second or third year of secondary school or in a primary 7 class on 25th November 2018, the last day of Book Week
+2. Entrants must be in the first, second or third year of secondary school or in a primary 7 class on 24th November 2019, the last day of

-3. School staff are asked to collect poems from classes in each year group, P7, S1, S2 and S3 and to submit them to the judges.
+3. School staff are asked to collect entries from classes in each year group, P7, S1, S2 and S3 and to submit them to the judges.
+In the

-5. Each entrant may submit one poem on the theme.
+5. Each entrant may submit one entry on the theme.

-6. Poems should have a title and be up to twenty-five lines long.
+6. Entries should have a title and be up to 500 words long.
 The title will not be included in the line count.

 7. Emailed entries, ideally as attachments, are preferred, though paper entries, written legibly or printed on A4 paper, will be accepted.

-8. Each poem submitted must include the writer’s name, date of birth and name of her/his school at the head of the first page.
-Any entrant who
+8. Each entry submitted must include the writer’s name, date of birth and name of her/his school at the head of the first page.
+Any

-9. The deadline for submission of entries is Friday12th October 2018.
+9. The deadline for submission of entries is Friday11th October 2019.

 11. A winner and two runners-up in each age group will be chosen by a panel of three or more judges.